ezzing/3DLayout-documentation/3-Communication.md

         verticesMCoords: building vertices in building coordinate system,
         modules: total of modules in the building
         power: total power of the building,
-        areas: array of areas in this building
-    }

-Each area in the areas array contains:

-    {
+        areas: {
             id: the area id,
             name: the area name,
-        subareas: an array of subareas in the area
-    }

-Each subarea in the subareas array contains:

-    {
+            subareas: {
                 id: the subarea id,
                 name: the subarea name
             }
+        }
+    }

-#### getRoofInfo
+#### getRoofsInfo(id, callback)

-    layout.getRoofInfo(id, callback);

-Returns roof information for a given building.id]
+Returns roof information for a given building.id:

-The data returned is:

     {
         height: roof height (in meters, not including building height),